BertyBasset/C-Analog-Synthesiser/README.md

 Three oscillator monophonic virtual analog synthesizer.
 At the moment, only the oscillator modules are completed.
 However, you can produce a suprising number of sounds with them.
 The synthesizer modules are patched together in te Windows Forms UI project.

 Features:
--Three Oscillator:
+Three Oscillators:
--8 waveform
+- 8 waveforms
   - Sine
-  - Trinagle
+  - Triangle
   - Sawtooth
   - Square/Pulse
   - Wavetable